-- the likelihood that PCBs located at the site would be delivered to the Spokane River, - the proximity of the site to observed Spokane River PCB hot spots, - the initial level of PCB contamination at the site, - the present-day level of PCB contamination at the site, and - presence of PCB migration off of the site.
+- the likelihood that PCBs located at the site would be delivered to the Spokane River, - the proximity of the site to observed Spokane River PCB hot spots, - the initial level of PCB contamination at the site, - the present-day level of PCB contamination at the site, and - presence of known PCB migration off of the site.

 The outcome of this effort was a prioritized list of historical sites ranked in terms of their likelihood of delivering PCBs to the Spokane River, presented in the appendix to this memorandum.
-This prioritized list is intended to support future efforts to: 1) confirm whether PCBs are still being delivered from high priority sites, and 2) control the PCB loading at those sites confirmed to still be contributing PCBs.
+This prioritized list is intended to support future efforts to: 1) investigateeonfirm whether PCBs are still being delivered from high priority sites, and 2) encourage provide a basis for implementing controls of the PCB loading at those sites confirmed to still be contributing PCBs, recognizing that these controls may need to be directed by agencies other than the Task Force.